-LocationBurley, Hampshire, UK
+LocationBurley, Hampshire, United Kingdom

 From the architect.
 John Pardey Architects sent us this great second house on the village of Burley, England.
 The concept was based on the idea of creating a building that respects the nature of vernacular buildings by avoiding a single form in favour of what may be seen as an assemblage of forms, akin to the typology of farm buildings.